tiagordc/yolo-detection-api/README.md

 # yolo-detection-api

-Object detection API with optional OCR based in a given trained model
+Object detection API with OCR (optional) based in a given trained model

-Using Azure to store debug info
+Also using Azure optionally to:
+ * Store the tensorflow model
+ * Store images and predictions
+ * API key authorization

 ## Setup (Windows)